feldeh/image-detection-api/README.md

 ### Running the Application

-To run the application, you need to spin up the Docker containers for both the server and the app:
+To run the application, you need to spin up the server and app Docker containers:

 ```bash
 docker-compose up